Board Foot Calculator

 How to Use the Board Foot Calculator

-To start using the calculator, simply enter the length, width, and thickness of the lumber you intend to use.
-Then, enter the cost of each given board to get the price.
+To start using the calculator, enter the length, width, and thickness of the lumber you plan to use.
+After that, input the cost of each board, and the calculator will provide you with the total price.

 different lumber sizes